MondaleFelix/INT-1.3-AND-INT-2.3-Spring-Intensive/Proposals/junior-proposal.md

 **Start coding and finish “Skateboard” feature before beginning “Bike”.**

+Build out Table View Programatically

 ## Bike
 **ONE additional features that get you closer to your idealized product.
 Examples: CRUD 2nd resource, add comments, API use, authentication, library use**

+Display data pulled from api with a hard coded locations

 ## Car
 **ONE additional feature**

+Display data pulled from api with users location

 ## Personal Achievement Goals: